 - Particle Pollution and Your Health

 The most effective solution for air pollution is prevention.
 In the case of outdoor air pollution, people can make conscious decisions to reduce or eliminate personal activities that contribute to the problem.
-This includes altering their driving habits by consolidating driving trips, joining a car pool to work, bicycling, or riding public transit.
+This includes altering their driving habits by consolidating driving trips, joining a carpool to work, bicycling, or riding public transit.
 When driving one’s car, never top off the gas when filling up, and keep the car well-maintained.
 Changing the vehicle’s air filter, inflating tires properly, and driving at the legal speed limit are all actions that will ultimately help reduce the amount of pollution in the air.
 If possible, drivers may consider switching from gasoline-powered cars to electric ones.
 At home, switch to an electric lawn mower, or even a traditional push-powered one.
 Conserving electricity and recycling products instead of throwing them away also reduces the need for factory and power plant activity.
 Governments should be encouraged to continue addressing and researching air pollution solutions such as renewable energy sources and technologies.
 In addition, they must also continue to create laws that further help regulate toxic emissions.

 To fight both outdoor and indoor pollution, stop smoking or don't start.
 Preventive measures are important when it comes to indoor air pollution.
 Looking for and repairing leaks in pipes and faucets can help to reduce mold development.
 Using environmentally friendly cleaners will help to reduce volatile chemicals released in the air.
 Vacuum cleaners that use HEPA filters can help by cutting the amount of dust that is produced while vacuuming.
 One may want to also purchase an air purifier, which can help to reduce indoor pollutants around the home, or an air sanitizer, which can kill a large amount of bacteria in the air and cut odors.

 According to the American Lung Association’s State of the Air, ozone and particle pollution are the two dominant air pollutants in the United States.
-On average, a person living in the United States consumes as much as 3,000 gallons of air on a daily basis.
+On average, a person living in the United States breathes as much as 3,000 gallons of air on a daily basis.
 More than half of the United States population lives in areas with ozone and particle pollution levels that are at unhealthy levels.
 For people who live in these areas, the risk of heart disease is increased, as is the risk of lung cancer.
 Individuals who work outdoors and people who exercise outside have a greater risk of illness from pollution in the air.
-According to the Of the carbon monoxide emissions that pollute the air in the U.S., 60 percent of it is because of vehicle exhaust.
+According to the carbon monoxide emissions that pollute the air in the U.S., 60 percent of it is produced by vehicle exhaust.
 According to the EPA, one of the five environmental health risks faced by the public is poor indoor air quality.
 Lowering the amount of air pollution would also lower the risk of both long- and short-term cardiovascular and respiratory health problems.